lichess-bot-devs/lichess-bot/README.md

 **WARNING** This is irreversible.
 [Read more about upgrading to bot account](https://lichess.org/api#operation/botAccountUpgrade).
 - run `python lichess-bot.py -u`

+## To Quit
+- Press CTRL+C
+- It may take some time to quit

 ## LeelaChessZero
 - Download the weights for the id you want to play from here: http://lczero.org/networks